 Within Zone II, the interim Wellhead Protection Area, and the Zone Ill, the maximum lot coverage shall not exceed ten percent (10%) of the lot."

-or take any other action relative thereto.

 Moderator declared article passed by the required 2/3rd’s vote

 Article 26.

 Voted to amend the Town of Whately Zoning Bylaws and Zoning Map, established under